kareemikassab7/Smart_Lighting_System/README.md

 ### Phase 2 Update:

 ### Design Update:
-One major design choice was made for the project as we decided to use Arduino Nano 33 BLE board as the main board in our design as it is more suitable to host the machine learning model for our project.
+One major design choice was made for the project as we decided to use Arduino Nano 33 BLE board as the main board in our design as it is more suitable to host the machine learning model for our project on chip.
-The board contains an on-board microphone which makes it a perfect choice for our project as it allows us to take the input (the user's voice) run the model on it and take decisions based on it.
-The board also supports WIFI which eliminates the need to use the ESP32 board in order to communicate with the user through Whatsapp or any other platform.
+The board contains an on-board microphone which makes it a perfect choice for our project as it allows us to take the input (the user's voice) run the model on it and take decisions based on it. the final design now utilizes ESP32 to receive commands and communicates with aruino to manipulate lighting control modes in different rooms.

 ### Challenges Faced in phase2:
+- software design to switch modes
--
+- Integrating all components together

 ### Overview of the implemented features in the project: